in this commentary

 Engel’s problem may soon be your problem.

-The TSA expects this holiday season to be the busiest ever.
+Experts predict this holiday season will be the busiest ever.
 That means a record number of air travelers may find themselves stuck in a terminal overnight.
-Oh boy.

 If you’re trapped at the airport, you might wonder: Is it OK to sit on the floor?
 How about sleeping?
 Can I use the public restrooms to shave or brush my teeth?